 Students may come to school from the same cultural background but with diverse opinions, positions and perspectives in a variety of subjects.
 In addition, students from different cultural backgrounds can share opinions and perspectives even if their cultures seem to clash.
 When it comes to diversity, the primary goals of the teacher are to promote both understanding and respect.

-The all-online Master of Education in Elementary Education program at Mississippi College will prepare you to work with students representing different cultures and with diverse belief systems and abilities.
+The online Master of Education in Elementary Education program at Mississippi College will prepare you to work with students who represent different cultures and diverse belief systems and abilities.
 When you graduate with this degree, you will have the skills to “design and implement lesson plans and prepare curricula that respect and reflect diverse cultural experiences, as well as differentiate instruction for different learning needs.”
-With these skills, you will be able to make a significant difference in the lives of your students as you facilitate their introduction to different cultures and diverse points of view.
+With these skills, you will be able to make a significant difference in the lives of your students as you facilitate their introduction to various cultures and widespread points of view.

-Learn more about the MC online M.Ed. in Elementary Education program.
+Learn more about the Mississippi College’s online M.Ed. in Elementary Education program.